JMJAJ/BIN_gen-checker/README.md

 14.04.2022 00:40 - Not working❌ xddd.. fvck<br />
 <br />
 I'm just doing this for fun and educational purposes.. of course xd<br />
+Just want to know more about selenium and how it works<br />
 and I've never programmed in Python before..
 I think lmaoo